 “Especially when it’s the client’s first U.S. dispute, I take care to explain not just how the process works and what to expect, but why things are the way they are.”

 Andy Frischknecht excels at resolving difficult cross-border disputes.
-In nearly 17 years of practice, he has handled litigation and arbitration involving parties, evidence and laws on every continent.
+In over 18 years of practice, he has handled litigation and arbitration involving parties, evidence and laws on every continent.

 Andy is known for leveraging jurisdictional and other procedural defenses to shut down cases early, saving overseas clients the time, expense and uncertainty of litigating in an unfamiliar system.
 When cases do continue, he has the experience to see them through to conclusion.
 He has dealt extensively with recurring issues in cross-border disputes such as foreign sovereign immunity, data privacy, and discovery in aid of foreign proceedings under 28 U.S.C. § 1782.